 The composers’ archives are supplemented by the personal papers of performing artists who made significant contributions to music in the twentieth century.
 These archives include the papers of several prominent theoreticians and writers, often those with a key role in responding to trends closely related to the development of New Music and critically accompanying the emerging musical avant-garde in their publications down the years.

-The main archival holdings in the individual collections comprise autograph scores and music covering all stages of artistic work – from the first sketch to the finished fair copy.
-Extensive holdings of letters and correspondence not only provide a source of biographical information, but also offer insights into the contexts in which individual works were created.
-The Archives also contains many audio recordings stored both in their original format and as digital security copies.
+A key section of the Music Archives’ holdings is devoted to sketches and autograph scores from various phases of the creative process, from initial drafts to fair copies.
+The extensive collections of correspondence not only offer a source of biographical information, but also insights into the contexts in which individual works were created.
+The Archives also contains many audio recordings stored both in their original format and secured as copies in a digital form.